rks/sample/README.md

 # sample
-An example repo for testing integrations
+An example repo for testing integrations.

+* Update 1